-- + Goal 1: Increase the supply of affordable housing in high opportunity areas.1 - + Goal 2: Prevent displacement of low- and moderate-income residents with protected characteristics, including Hispanic residents, Vietnamese residents, other seniors, and people with disabilities - + Goal 3: Increase community integration for persons with disabilities. - + Goal 4: Ensure equal access to housing for persons with protected characteristics, who are disproportionately likely to be lower-income and to experience homelessness. - + Goal 5: Expand access to opportunity for protected classes
+- Goal 1: Increase the supply of affordable housing in high opportunity areas.
+1 - Goal 2: Prevent displacement of low- and moderate-income residents with protected characteristics, including Hispanic residents, Vietnamese residents, other seniors, and people with disabilities - Goal 3: Increase community integration for persons with disabilities. - Goal 4: Ensure equal access to housing for persons with protected characteristics, who are disproportionately likely to be lower-income and to experience homelessness. - Goal 5: Expand access to opportunity for protected classes

-The Housing Element programs incorporates these recommended goals as they relate to Newport Beach.
-The analysis above regarding other fair housing issues within Newport Beach yieldeds the following results:
+The Housing Element programs incorporate these recommended goals as they relate to Newport Beach.
+The analysis above regarding other fair housing issues within Newport Beach yields the following results:

-- + The City does not have any racial or ethnic groups that score higher than 60 on the dissimilarity index.
+- The City does not have any racial or ethnic groups that score higher than 60 on the dissimilarity index.
 However, those who identify as Native Hawaiian, Asian, American Indian, Black and Some Other Race experience moderate levels of segregation (a dissimilarity index of greater than 30).
-While there are no groups experience high segregation, the City should focus on the needs and targeted outreach to the populations experiencing moderate segregation. indicating that while there are racial and ethnic groups with higher levels of segregation than others within Newport Beach, none meet the standard set to identify segregated groups. - + The City does not have any racially or ethnically concentrated census tracts (R/ECAPs) as identified by HUD.
-This indicates that there are no census tracts within Newport Beach with a non-white population of 50 percent or more or any census tracts that have a poverty rate that exceeds 40% or is three or more times the average tract poverty rate for the metropolitan/micropolitan area.
+While there are no groups experience high segregation, the City should focus on the needs and targeted outreach to the populations experiencing moderate segregation. - The City does not have any racially or ethnically concentrated census tracts (R/ECAPs) as identified by HUD.
+This indicates that there are no census tracts within Newport Beach with a non-white population of 50 percent or more or any census tracts that have a poverty rate that exceeds 40 percent or is three or more times the average tract poverty rate for the metropolitan/micropolitan area.
 However, one R/ECAP was identified in the neighboring city of Irvine, near the University of California Irvine.
-This will be considered in the housing plan as students within the R/ECAP may look for housing in Newport Beach. - + The UC Davis Regional Opportunity Index shows that the majority of residents within Newport Beach have a high level of access to opportunity throughout the majority of the City, with only two census tracts showing a moderate level of access to opportunity.
+This will be considered in the housing plan as students within the R/ECAP may look for housing in Newport Beach. - The UC Davis Regional Opportunity Index shows that the majority of residents within Newport Beach have a high level of access to opportunity throughout the majority of the City, with only two census tracts showing a moderate level of access to opportunity.
 No census tracts were shown as having the lowest level of access to opportunity.
-The City should focus on increasing resources, housing opportunity and encourage economic development in these areas. - + The analysis of the TCAC/HCD opportunity Area Maps show that most census tracts in Newport Beach are classified with the "Moderate Resource" "High Resource" or "Highest Resource" designation.
+The City should focus on increasing resources, housing opportunity and encourage economic development in these areas. - The analysis of the TCAC/HCD opportunity Area Maps show that most census tracts in Newport Beach are classified with the "Moderate Resource" "High Resource" or "Highest Resource" designation.
 This indicates that these census tracts are within the top forty percent in the region in terms of areas that lower-income residents may thrive if given the opportunity to live there.
 All but two census tracts within Newport Beach register within the top 20 percent in the index.
 One census tract registered as a "Low Resource" area, citing high economic opportunity and low educational opportunity.

-+ The Opportunity Indices identify overall high access to quality resources including economic and job proximity, educational access, and transportation access.
+• The Opportunity Indices identify overall high access to quality resources including economic and job proximity, educational access, and transportation access.
 However, there is a low health index, indicating increased pollution and low environmental quality across all racial/ethnic groups in the City.
 Additionally, the opportunity indices identify low affordable transportation options to both the Asian or Pacific Islander (Non-Hispanic) and Native American (Non-Hispanic).